-I would request all the Indians also to know that if you have to come to Sahaja Yoga, collectively we have to accept, collectively again I say, accept the values of Sahaja Yoga and that is: we have our Father God Almighty who has provided us with everything.
-We should not be disturbed about our poverty and about our [UNCLEAR WORD] and things like that but leave it to Him to protect us.
-Many sahaja yogis have accepted this righteous path in India despite the fact there are hardships, but in the same way there are hardships in the West they have accepted.
+I would request all the Indians also to know that if you have to come to Sahaja Yoga, collectively we have to accept, collectively, again I say, accept the values of Sahaja Yoga and that is: we have our Father God Almighty who has provided us with everything.
+We should not be disturbed about our poverty and about our richesse and things like that, but leave it to Him to protect us.
+Many Sahaja Yogis have accepted this righteous path in India despite the fact there are hardships.
+But in the same way there are hardships in the West, they have accepted.

-But last of all, I would like to say about his organization.
+But last of all, I would say about his organization.
 We have some people from his organization.
-Shipping Corporation when he was here, and it’s [UNCLEAR WORD] line, [which did?]
-[UNCLEAR WORD] and all that.
-All these shipping people have been so much attached to Me, and I’ve been so much attached to them, really another family.
-You wont believe that it’s just the same like being with sahaja yogis; they are extremely attached to Me, all of them.
+Shipping Corporation when he was here, and it’s Mughal [unsure] line, and which DG shipping and all that.
+All these shipping people have been so much attached to Me, and I’ve been so much attached to them, really that’s really another family.
+You won’t believe that it’s just the same like being with Sahaja Yogis.
+They are extremely attached to Me, all of them.
 This is also thanks to Mr. Srivastava’s wisdom that he has put Me in contact with them with proper understanding.
-Of course I also need lot of understanding about how to deal with people who are with the government service because I’ve never done any government service all my life.
+Of course, I also need lot of understanding about how to deal with people who are with the government service.
+Because I’ve never done any government service all my life.
 And it has been very beautiful relationship.
 I know that all these people from down below level to the topmost, the highest have always been able to understand Me through the light which he has given them.

 Today is a day, really very auspicious because it’s a Thanks Giving Day, I think for everything.
-And it’s not done that you thank your husband, because the wife has to take everything for granted I believe.
-But whatever is [not said?UNCLEAR WORD] is such a lot that you cannot say.
+And it’s not done that you thank your husband, because the wife has to take everything for granted, I believe.
+But whatever is not said, is such a lot that you cannot say it.
 Because it is too much, very deep, it’s too sacred, and you can’t speak about it.
-I’m happy from our married life sahaja yogies will realize how important it is for Sahaja Yoga to have very sensible, wise married relationships, and to pay attention to their children and to their grandchildren because this is the nest of human life.
+I’m happy from our married life Sahaja Yogis will realize how important it is for Sahaja Yoga to have very sensible, wise married relationships, and to pay attention to their children and to their grandchildren because this is the nest of human life.
 The nest of human life is even more important than the whole ocean of God’s love.
-Because that nest, in it’s own delicate way, preserves the very, very delicate aspirations of God’s desire.
+Because that nest, in its own delicate way, preserves the very, very delicate aspirations of God’s desire.
 And that’s why it has to be looked after and respected and worshipped as something sacred.

-I’m very happy today and the whole thing looks like a big [Chamatkar?], like a magical [INAUDIBLE].
+I’m very happy today and the whole thing looks like a big “camatkara” [miracle] like a magical “camatkara”.
 I’m happy that today I’m meeting so many people from Australia.
 They say I have not met them, but I have met them.
-They are all My children, who have come to see Me.
+And they are all my children, who have come to see Me.
 And that Mr. Srivastava should come and speak to you all, and you should see the other side of Mother’s life also, to feel very happy.
 And as you have thanked him very much for looking after Me and being very sweet to Me, I have to thank you for all this that you have done to feel Me so very proud of you.